MattiaRigon/Ur5_motion_and_Lego_Detection/README.md

 ### Installation and setup

-we **suggest** to follow the locosim readme until this [point]: https://github.com/mfocchi/locosim#python, for download and setup all the catkin - Ros workspace.
+we **suggest** to follow the locosim readme until this point: https://github.com/mfocchi/locosim#python, for download and setup all the catkin - Ros workspace.

 For gazebo and Yolov5 , follow their own tutorial .